-2. An individual who lacks awareness of needs or has moderate impairment with decision-making skills AND one of the following symptoms/conditions, which occurs frequently and is not easily altered:

-Wandering Verbally Aggressive Behavior

-Resisting Care Physically Aggressive Behavior

-Behavioral Symptoms requiring extensive supervision
+2. An individual who lacks awareness of needs or has moderate impairment with decision-making skills AND one of the following symptoms/conditions, which occurs frequently and is not easily altered: Wandering Verbally Aggressive Behavior Resisting Care Physically Aggressive Behavior Behavioral Symptoms requiring extensive supervision monitoring, and care on a daily basis:

-3. An individual who has at least one of the following conditions or treatments that requires skilled nursing assessment, monitoring, and care on a daily basis:
+3. An individual who has at least one of the following conditions or treatments that requires skilled nursing assessment, condition that requires skilled nursing assessment, monitoring, and care on a daily basis related to, but not limited to, at

-Stage 3 or 4 Skin Ulcers Ventilator/Respirator IV Medications Naso-gastric Tube Feeding
+Stage 3 or 4 Skin Ulcers IV Medications End Stage Disease 2nd or 3rd Degree Burns Gait evaluation and training Ventilator/Respirator Naso-gastric Tube Feeding Parenteral Feedings Suctioning

-End Stage Disease Parenteral Feedings